nianticlabs/panoptic-forecasting/README.md

 - `scripts/bg/run_bg_train.sh` trains the background prediction model.
 - `scripts/bg/run_export_bg_val.sh` exports predictions make by the background using input reprojected point clouds which come from using predicted egomotion.
 - `scripts/fg/run_fg_train.sh` trains the foreground prediction model.
 - `scripts/fg/run_fg_eval_panoptic.sh` produces final panoptic semgnetation predictions based on the trained foreground model and exported background predictions.
-This also uses predicted egomotion as input. **Note that the background export script must be run before this one so that the full panoptic segmentation outputs can be generated.**
+This also uses predicted egomotion as input. **Note that the background export script must be run before this one so that the full panoptic segmentation outputs can be generated.** Also, if you re-run this script, make sure to delete the predictions in the folder `experiments/pretrained_fg/exported_panoptics_*_val/` first, as otherwise the generated json file will not contain entries for the sequences where foreground instances are not present.

 We provide our pretrained foreground, background, and egomotion prediction models.
 The data downloading script additionally downloads these models into the directory `pretrained_models/`